it-at-m/digiwf-taskana-camunda-connector/README.md

 ## Customize this file after creating the new REPO and remove this lines.
 What to adjust:
-* Add the your project or repo name direct under the logo.
-* Add a short and long desciption.

 * Add links for your final repo to report a bug or request a feature.
-* Add list of used technologies.
-* If you have, add a roadmap or remove this section.
-* Fill up the section for set up and documentation.
- * Start in this file only with documentation and link to the docs folder.
 * Add project shields.
 Use [shields.io](https://shields.io/)

 ## ------- end to remove -------